ibm-cloud-docs/vpc/bs_snapshots_about.md

 * You can delete any snapshot that you take.
 However, snapshots must be in a `stable` or `pending` state and not actively restoring a volume.
 * You can delete a {{site.data.keyword.block_storage_is_short}} volume and all its snapshots.
 All snapshots must be in a `stable` or `pending` state.
 No snapshot can be actively restoring a volume.
 * Restoring an instance directly from snapshot consistency group identifier is not supported.

+## Snapshots for second-generation block storage volumes
+{: #sdp-snapshots}

+As of 25 March 2025, as a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes.
+{: beta}

+During the [Beta]{: tag-cyan} phase, you can create up to 512 snapshots.
+You can even create snapshots when the volumes are unattached.

+Second-generation storage volumes can range in size from 1 TB to 32 TB.
+You can create a snapshot of the entire volume without capacity restrictions.

+The snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
+You can delete the volume and the snapshot persists.

+You can use your snapshots to create other second-generation volumes in the same region.
+You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
+Similarly, you can't use first-generation volume's snapshot to create a volume with the `sdp` profile.

+You cannot copy the snapshot to another region, nor can you create of consistency group snapshots of multiple `sdp` volumes.
+Fast restore clones are not supported for second-generation snapshots yet either.

 ## Securing your data
 {: #bs-snapshot-data-security}